czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 -Cory

 *Got a great product idea of your own you'd like to share?
-Got any stories or input on any of these or want to see one get built?
+Got any stories or input on any of these?
 Share your thoughts in the comments or by [reaching out]({% link contact.html %})!*

 *If you want to keep following along with my journey you should subscribe for updates below!*